-As a business owner, the biggest mistake you can commit is not to have a solid financial plan for your company.
-The scope of question do you really need a financial plan is as the imperative establishment itself.
+As a business owner, the biggest mistake you can commit is not having a solid financial plan for your company.
+The scope of question do you really need a financial plan as the imperative establishment itself?
 Moving ahead without a budget and flying blind might seem amiable during the initial days of the business but, once it starts growing and the funds start spreading, everything will go haywire and if not rescued on time, the company might even fall flat on its face.

 Non-recurring expenses will soon start overshadowing

 In a business, expenses like the payments of your employees, electricity bills, transport costs, and such others are classified under the category of recurring expenses as they have to be cleared at the end of every month and are intransient.
 Nevertheless, outlays such as paying the medical bills of an employee or reimbursements in the face of emergencies are non-recurring and don’t come with warnings.
 This is why these incidentals are either overlooked or not paid heed to assume that they are only one-time costs.
 But, the truth is, these payments are being made from the business reserve itself and if you do not have solid financial planning to track these expenses and render you with the amount left after each outgoing, soon all your assets will be stripped off thus, compromising the necessities.